 SD-WAN provides network security by utilizing features like segmentation, which effectively separates different types of traffic, and generating encrypted tunnels (Overlay) to ensure private data transmission.
 Moreover, SD-WAN also provides a platform for network and security convergence, enabling integration with cloud-based security solutions (SASE) or built-in security features within the organization’s own on-site devices (NGFW).

 SD-WAN not only improves user satisfaction with the network and applications, but also serves as a valuable tool for network administrators in a rapidly evolving landscape.
 Artificial intelligence (AI) emerges as a new ally in enhancing the user and administrator experience with the network.

 With its self-learning capabilities through Machine Learning, AI has the potential to dynamically adjust SD-WAN configurations or alert the network administrator to any traffic issues with specific applications.
 Furthermore, by identifying security threats based on pre-tagged traffic patterns, AI can prompt the SD-WAN orchestrator to isolate compromised nodes or ports.

 Teldat is a leading Spanish telecommunications manufacturer with a strong presence across Europe, Latin America, and other global markets.
 With 38 years of experience in the industry, we have specialized in developing cutting-edge hardware and software solutions for networks.
-Committed to delivering high-quality network performance and application experiences, Teldat designs and develops their own suite of proprietary tools including Network Traffic Analysis – NTA (be.Analyzer), SD-WAN (be.SDWAN), and cybersecurity (be.Safe) solutions.
+Committed to delivering high-quality network performance and application experiences, Teldat designs and develops their own suite of proprietary tools including Network Traffic Analysis – NTA (be.Safe XDR), SD-WAN (be.SDWAN), and cybersecurity (be.Safe) solutions.
 These services are available both in the cloud and on the client’s premises.